GEOS-ESM/swell/docs/code_tests/suite_tests.md

     ```
 This works because, unless otherwise specified, `sbatch` automatically inherits all current environment variables, which you have already configured in step 2 above.
 If you prefer, you can create a dedicated `sbatch` script to wrap the `swell t1test ...` command, to be extra sure that the environment is exactly as it should be.
+By default, tier tests will be run on the `nccs_discover_sles15` platform, alternative platforms can be specified with the `-p` flag, similar to other swell commands.

 4. Repeat (2) for other tests you would like to run.
 Currently, we recommend running the following tests:
     - `3dvar`